OneEsk19/DSCAM/Read support for exons/README.md

   - blue represents position of exon as defined in the annotation file.

 Output:
 .svg - A vector graphic
-Example utput file provided
+Example output file provided

 ### batch_resize_svg